DavidAntliff/esp32-rotary-encoder/README.md

 ## Dependencies

-It is written and tested for the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).
+It is written and tested for v3.0-v3.2 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).
+It may or may not work with older or newer versions.

 ## Example